SCIInstitute/ShapeWorks/docs/use-cases/ellipsoid.md

 The ellipsoid dataset comprises of axis-aligned ellipsoids with varying radii along a single axis.
 This example is a stepping stone for the user to get familiar with the workflow of ShapeWorks.

-The [ellipsoid.py](https://github.com/SCIInstitute/ShapeWorks/tree/master/Examples/Python/ellipsoid.py) use case represents the standard use version of a shape modeling workflow using ShapeWorks.
+The `ellipsoid.py` (in `Examples/Python/`) use case represents the standard use version of a shape modeling workflow using ShapeWorks.
 It includes the full pipeline for processed (i.e., prepped/groomed) as well as unprocessed data.

-The use case is located at: [Examples/Python/ellipsoid.py](https://github.com/SCIInstitute/ShapeWorks/tree/master/Examples/Python/ellipsoid.py)
+The use case is located at: `Examples/Python/ellipsoid.py`

 ## Running the Use Case

-To run the use case, run [RunUseCase.py](https://github.com/SCIInstitute/ShapeWorks/tree/master/Examples/Python/RunUseCase.py) with proper tags.
+To run the use case, run `RunUseCase.py` (in `Examples/Python/`) with proper tags.
 The tags control the type of input data and the optimization method.
 See [Getting Started with Use Cases](../use-cases/use-cases.md#running-use-case) for the full list of tags.

 * `--start_with_prepped_data`: to run the optimization on previously processed/groomed data
 * `--use_single_scale`: to use the single-scale optimization.
 Default is multi-scale optimization